umputun/mpt/README.md

 # Basic consensus with default settings (1 attempt)
 mpt --openai.enabled --anthropic.enabled --google.enabled \
     --mix --consensus \
-    --prompt "What are the security implications of this code?"
+    --prompt="What are the security implications of this code?"

 # Multiple consensus attempts for complex topics
 mpt --openai.enabled --anthropic.enabled --google.enabled \
     --mix --consensus --consensus.attempts=3 \
-    --prompt "Should we use microservices or a monolithic architecture for this project?"
+    --prompt="Should we use microservices or a monolithic architecture for this project?"

 # Code review with consensus checking
 mpt --git.diff --openai.enabled --anthropic.enabled --google.enabled \
     --mix --consensus --consensus.attempts=2 \
-    --prompt "Review this code for subtle bugs and race conditions"
+    --prompt="Review this code for subtle bugs and race conditions"
 ```

 #### Configuration Options